 Julie: That’s how we grow.
-I used to point to him about that all the time that there’s no one to delegate to.
-I remember, as a ward Young Women President, I did not have an advisor the whole time I was Ward Young Woman President.
-I didn’t have a secretary, I didn’t have a sports leader, and I was kind of whining about not having any help.
+I used to whine to him about that all the time that there’s no one to delegate to.
+I remember, as a ward Young Women president, I did not have an advisor the whole time I was ward Young Women president.
+I didn’t have a secretary, I didn’t have a sports leader, and I was kind of whiny about not having any help.

-And so I said, “This jobs to hard.
+And so I said, “This job’s too hard.
 There’s just nobody who will help me.”
 And he’d say, “Well, you just got to delegate.”
-I think, “Well, there’s nobody else.” [unintelligible 00:13:30] phone call me.
+I think, “Well, there’s nobody else.
+And the bishop won’t call anybody else.”

 Kurt: Yeah.
 That’s a great time for them to grow.

 Julie: That was a revelation to me to look a little more outside the box, and it was still good counsel: delegate.

 Kurt: That fits perfectly into building people.
 I mean, that’s how other people are built, right?